Madhuvandhana/GitHubListDemo/README.md

 ## Future Enhancements
 - Implement retry mechanisms for API failures.
-- Add pagination support for repositories beyond the top 100.
+- Add pagination support for repositories beyond the 30 for faster Load times.
 - Provide additional repository details, such as open issues and forks, on the details screen.
 - Maybe fetch Contributor details and top contributors on the details screen, reducing the API call load.